mindis/snowplow.github.com/product/index.md

 ## What is SnowPlow?

-SnowPlow is a web analytics platform with a difference:

-* You tag your website with javascript tags, just like any other web analytics product
+SnowPlow is an open source web analytics platform puts your granular web data in your hands, so you can perform the widest range of analytics on it.

-* **All** your data (incl. individual customer-level and event-level data data) is stored on your own Amazon S3 account and / or Infobright database, where you can query it directly
+* **All your data** (incl. individual customer-level and event-level data data) is stored on your own Amazon S3 account and / or Infobright database
-* Because you have **all** your data on your own servers, you have the widest possible scope to perform whatever analysis you require with the data
+* Because you have all your data on your own servers, you have the widest possible scope to perform **whatever analysis you require** with the data

 What will you do with your web analytics data?
 [Get started with SnowPlow today] [get-started]